Bipartite Interference and Air Pollution Transport: Estimating Health Effects of Power Plant Interventions: Notation and Estimands for the Bipartite Setting

-While interventions at the key-associated interventional units may be of particular interest, the presence of interference implies that outcomes at outcome unit $i$ may additionally depend on interventions applied at units other than $\jstar$.
-To reflect the additional dependence of potential outcomes on treatments applied at interventional units other than $\jstar$, we introduce another treatment variable characterizing the treatments assigned at other units, in accordance with the information contained in the interference mapping $T$.
+With definition of the key-associated unit, we define the key-associated treatment variable for each outcome unit, $Z_i=S_{\jstar}$, pertaining to the intervention status of the key-associated interventional unit.
+For example, in the power plant investigation, $Z_i$ will denote whether the power plant most influential for the $i^{th}$ ZIP code had a scrubber installed for at least half of 2005.
+To reflect the additional dependence of potential outcomes on treatments applied at interventional units other than $\jstar$, we introduce another treatment variable characterizing the treatments assigned to other units, in accordance with the information contained in the interference mapping $T$.
 Formally, let $g_i(\cdot; T): \{0,1\}^{J-1} \rightarrow \mathcal{G}_i$ be an exposure mapping function that maps, for a given interference mapping, $T$, the treatments on all $J$ interventional units but the ${\jstar}^{th}$ into a scalar value defined for each outcome unit $i=1,2,\ldots, n$.
 Denote with $G_i$ the value of the function $g_i(\mathbf{S}, T)$ for the $i^{th}$ outcome unit.
-For example, the power plant investigation will make use of $G_i=c\sum_{j\neq \jstar} t_{ij}S_j$ to denote the interference-weighted sum of scrubber installations to interventional units other than the key-associated unit, re-scaled by a constant $c$.
-While this quantity is closely related to the ``neighborhood treatment" function defined in \cite{forastiere_identification_2020}, we will refer to this function as the ``upwind treatment," corresponding to its (approximate) interpretation in the evaluation of power plant interventions (where the term ``upwind" is used loosely to reflect the information output by HyADS).
+For example, the power plant investigation will make use of $G_i=\sum_{j\neq \jstar} t_{ij}S_j$ to denote the interference-weighted sum of scrubber installations to interventional units other than the key-associated unit.
+While this quantity is closely related to the ``neighborhood treatment" function defined in \cite{forastiere_identification_2021}, we will refer to this function as the ``upwind treatment," corresponding to its (approximate) interpretation in the evaluation of power plant interventions (where the term ``upwind" is used loosely to reflect the information output by HyADS).
 A more general term relevant to other settings where interference is due to complex exposure patterns may be ``upstream treatment'', because $G_i$ is usually defined by weighting the treatment vector $\vS$ by the inward link weights $t_i$ of the adjacency matrix $T$.
-It is worth stressing that, while in \cite{forastiere_identification_2020} $G_i$ is defined only on the treatment vector of the neighborhood of unit $i$, with neighbors being the nodes with a direct link to $i$ on a one-mode network, in a bipartite setting $G_i$ is a function of the whole treatment vector defined at the interventional-level.
-In fact, there is no notion of path distance in a bipartite network (unless it is projected to a one-mode set) and, hence, we do not need to make an assumption on the path order of interference.
-In principle, every power plant can have nonzero connection to every zipcode, with the extent of interference based on a physical model.
+In a typical network setting, $G_i$ might be a function of only the treatments in a first-degree neighborhood of units with a direct link to $i$ (as in \cite{forastiere_identification_2021}).
+In the current setting, $G_i$ is a function of the whole treatment vector defined for the interventional units.
+In principle, every power plant can have nonzero connection to every ZIP code, with the extent of interference based on HyADS.

 The utility of formulating the key-associated treatment, $Z_i$, and the upwind treatment, $G_i$, is that doing so permits a key assumption about potential outcomes that formalizes interference in the bipartite setting.
 Specifically, we adopt the following as an alternative to SUTVA in the case of bipartite causal inference with interference: